 Akiko brings a depth of experience to Alvarez based on her expertise conserving paper, parchment, and papyrus acquired at The Smithsonian Institute Cooper Hewitt National Design Museum, The Metropolitan Museum of Art, and The American Museum of Natural History.
 Akiko holds a Master of Arts in Conservation degree from University of the Arts London.

-GRANT GUSTAFSON - fitter/art handler
+IAN PEDIGO - fitter/art handler